qwerty12/X250-Hackintosh/README.md

     * Black Green Moody (just in case: it's used by stock RehabMan configs)
     * Clovy (a vast improvement on the default embedded theme)
 * UEFI Drivers
-    * De-select AudioDxe-64 (unless you really want to hear the Mac chime)
+    * De-select ⬛️ AudioDxe-64 (unless you really want to hear the Mac chime)
-    * De-select DataHubDxe-64 (it's not needed on the X250)
+    * De-select ⬛️ DataHubDxe-64 (it's not needed on the X250)
-    * Select FSInject-64
+    * Select ☑️ FSInject-64
-    * De-select SMCHelper-64 (we're using VirtualSMC which comes with its own UEFI driver)
+    * De-select ⬛️ SMCHelper-64 (we're using VirtualSMC which comes with its own UEFI driver)
-    * Select ApfsDriverLoader-64
+    * Select ☑️ ApfsDriverLoader-64
-    * Select AppleImageLoader-64
+    * Select ☑️ AppleImageLoader-64
-    * Select AptioMemoryFix-64 - do not select any other Aptio fixes!
+    * Select ☑️ AptioMemoryFix-64 - do not select any other Aptio fixes!
 Despite the name, Lenovo's Phoenix UEFI requires it too
-    * Select HFSPlus
+    * Select ☑️ HFSPlus

 You should also install VirtualSmc.efi into drivers64UEFI.
 This driver comes with the VirtualSMC zip file, which is linked in the kexts list below.
-Making sure the EFI partition is mounted (search `mount_efi` on this page), copy X250-Hackintosh/DSDT_src/srcs/RehabMan/OS-X-Clover-Laptop-Config/config_HD5300_5500_6000.plist into /Volumes/EFI/EFI/CLOVER/ and rename it to config.plist
+Making sure the EFI partition is mounted (search for `mount_efi` on this page), copy X250-Hackintosh/DSDT_src/srcs/RehabMan/OS-X-Clover-Laptop-Config/config_HD5300_5500_6000.plist into /Volumes/EFI/EFI/CLOVER/ and rename it to config.plist

 Regarding the APFS and HFS drivers: you'll almost certainly need HFSPlus for booting the macOS installer.
 The Mojave installer forces the use of APFS on a SSD, so you'll need ApfsDriverLoader to boot the resulting installation.
 You can get rid of one driver if you're using HFS or APFS everywhere, but keeping both around is the safest option.
 I haven't had any bad experiences with APFS personally in the short time I have been using a Hackintosh.
 APFS, unlike HFS+, supports sparse files.
 Something to bear in mind if you use NZBGet.